Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 ## Architecture

-This application uses Azure CosmosDB, with the Gremlin API, as its sole datasource.
+This application uses a Azure CosmosDB account, with the Gremlin API, as its sole datasource.
 There is a batch process which "spiders" npm for information about npm libraries, wrangles this data, and then loads it into CosmosDB.
-There is also a web application, in the webapp/ directory. built with Node.js and Express which quereis and displays the CosmosDB data.
+There is also a web application, in the webapp/ directory, built with Node.js and Express which queries and displays the CosmosDB data.
+The open-source JavaScript library [D3.js](https://d3js.org) is used to visualize the graph data.

 The database design includes two graphs, or containers.
 One contains the Graph data, with the Vertices being the NPM Libraries and their Maintainers, with Edges connecting libraries to their dependent libraries.
+Edges also connect the Maintainers to their respective libraries.

 The second container in an implementation of the concept of a **materialized view**; a set of data pre-aggregated and persisted so as to enable faster queries at runtime.
+For example, some of the pre-aggregated data answers the question: "Where else is this library/component used?" and "What other packages does this Maintainer work on?".
+Additionally, the materalized views contain pre-calculated Library ages, in days and years, based on their original and current version dates.
+Pre-aggregating data such as this can significantly reduce the **RU usage** for CosmosDB users.

 What's very interesting about the materialized view in this project is that it is accessed via the **CosmosDB SQL API** rather than the **Gremlin API**.
 The materialized views are queried efficiently in this project via their **partition key attribute** whose name is simply 'pk'.
 This is actually a best practice - to name your partition key attributes with a generic name like 'pk' or 'partition_key' rather than a given business-oriented attribute name.

 This is currently the only case where a single CosmosDB account can be accessed via two programatic APIs;
-in this case Gremlin and SQL.
+in this case a Gremlin account accesssed via the Gremlin and SQL APIs.

 The advantage of this approach is that your BOM data is in one database, with independent and independently scalable graph and view collections.
 It enables expressive graph traversal via the Gremlin API, and also very effiecient queries via the SQL API.

 See file **webapp/dao/cosmosdb_dao.js** which implements the **DAO Design Pattern** for both the Gremlin and SQL APIs.

+---

 ## Links